The 2017 Apprentice Mentor Program is now CLOSED.

 What is The Apprentice Mentor Program?
-The AMP is a legacy program unique in Canada, and now, entering its 16th year, allows us to, on an extremely limited basis, fund opportunities for emerging composers starting out in the business to get some real, on-the-job training from real, working, professional composers.
+The AMP is a legacy program unique in Canada, and entering its 17th year for 2018, allows us to, on an extremely limited basis, fund opportunities for emerging composers starting out in the business to get some real, on-the-job training from real, working, professional composers.

 The aim of the AMP is to educate and advance the level of expertise of emerging film composer Apprentices.
 Through one-on-one partnering with a veteran Screen Composer Mentor, the select Apprentice is available to assist in many vital aspects of the Mentor’s composing and business activities during high-production periods.

 The Mentor is able to select the timeline and duration of the placement to offer and benefit from this valuable skills exchange.
 Apprentice candidates are selected on a competitive basis.
 The number of candidates that are accepted into the program vary from year to year, and from region to region, but we have accepted as many as 10 apprentices in previous years.

 Why Should I be interested?
 Through testimonials we’ve been told by many graduate Apprentices and Mentors of the following benefits offered by this program and the experience:

 - ‘real world’ learning in a business setting and,

 - a professional skills exchange between Apprentice and Mentor

 These are some of the highlights possible with a tenure in the AMP.
 Your experience awaits!

 How do I qualify to apply?
 To maintain a consistent standard of professionalism, both Mentors and Apprentices must be current SCGC members in good standing at either the Associate or Professional level.
 Apprentices shall have at least one (1) media credit.
 Mentors are veteran composers with their own studio & business for 3 or more years.